BWSI-UAV/bwsi-uav.github.io/module-2/practical-ar-tags.md

 * `DICT_APRILTAG_36h11`
 * `DICT_ARUCO_ORIGINAL`

 The tags of format `DICT_{SIZE}x{SIZE}_COUNT` are ArUco based tags that use `SIZExSIZE` bits for tag information and have `COUNT` distinct tags.
-We will be using the ArUco original librariy to create two tags:
+We will be using the ArUco original library to create two tags:
 ```python
 import numpy as np
 import cv2